Diabetes Drug Gangrene Lawsuit

 Serious Genital Infections

-A class of type 2 diabetes drugs called sodium-glucose cotransporter-2 (SGLT-2) inhibitors has caused serious genital infections, according to reports.
-This infection is called necrotizing fasciitis of the perineum.
-It is also referred to as Fournier’s gangrene.
+A diabetes drug gangrene lawsuit concerns a class of type 2 diabetes drugs called sodium-glucose cotransporter-2 (SGLT-2) inhibitors.
+These drugs have caused serious genital infections known as necrotizing fasciitis of the perineum, also referred to as Fournier’s gangrene.
 The FDA warned on August 29, 2018 that some diabetes drugs can cause this infection and lead to painful surgery.
 The warning includes the diabetes drugs Invokana, Invokamet, Farxiga, Jardiance, and Steglatro.

 The FDA action requires the makers of these drugs to add a new warning about this serious risk to the prescribing information of all SGLT2 inhibitors, as well as to the patient Medication Guide.